Paul Gosar: 2020

 Gosar was reelected with 69.7% of the vote over Democratic nominee Delina DiSanto.
 Six of his nine siblings—Grace, Jennifer, Joan, Gaston, David and Tim—endorsed his opponent, as they had in 2018.

 2022

 In 2021, Gosar announced that he would run for reelection in Arizona's 9th congressional district after redistricting.
+The redrawn 9th included much of the old 4th.
+It was no less Republican than its predecessor, and Gosar was re-elected unopposed.

 Actions

 In January 2016, Gosar wrote and proposed legislation to strip Bill Cosby of his Presidential Medal of Freedom after Cosby admitted to drugging women.
 His proposal received the support of Angela Rose and her nonprofit organization, with which Gosar consulted when writing the bill; President Barack Obama stated he would "take a look" at the proposal, but it did not pass.

 On January 6, 2020, with the caption "The world is a better place without these guys in power", Gosar tweeted a doctored photograph showing Obama meeting Iranian President Hassan Rouhani.
 The encounter never happened; the picture was a photoshopped version of one showing Obama meeting former Indian prime minister Manmohan Singh.
 The photojournalist Daniel Medina pointed out that Rouhani was still in power and condemned Gosar's attempt to spread disinformation.
 The photoshopped image was also featured in a 2015 TV ad for Senator Ron Johnson.
 To widespread criticism, Gosar said, "No one said this wasn't photoshopped."

 On December 9, 2020, Gosar co-sponsored Democratic U.S. Representative Tulsi Gabbard's Break Up Big Tech Act of 2020, aiming to remove Section 230 legal immunity for computer service providers who act as publishers and censor their users.

 In June 2021, fliers were circulated online for a fundraiser featuring Gosar and white nationalist Nick Fuentes; while at first appearing to defend the event, Gosar ultimately denied that he had planned to attend it.